|Three times per year|

 Purdue University respects your right to privacy.
 By submitting this form, you consent to receive emails and calls from a representative of Purdue University, which may include the use of automated technology.
 Consent is needed to contact you, but is not a requirement to register or enroll.

-Enrollment includes 90-day access to all of the Purdue-developed course material, including lecture videos, worksheets/answer keys, and multiple test-taking tips and strategies.
+Enrollment includes 90-day access to all of the course material, which is 100% aligned to the Project Management Institute’s PMP® Exam Prep content.
 Purdue also provides complimentary 90-day access to the PMtraining™ online practice test website (a $59 value).

 PMI’s PMP exam consists of 180 multiple-choice, multiple response, matching, hotspot and limited fill-in-the-blank questions.
 The exam is demanding and students must engage in independent study following the course to pass.